d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 ### Defining and Initializing the Model

-We use ResNet-18, which was pre-trained on the ImageNet dataset, as the source model.
-Here, we specify `pretrained=True` to automatically download and load the pre-trained model parameters.
-The first time they are used, the model parameters need to be downloaded from the Internet.
+Instead of the original ResNet-18 described in :numref:`sec_resnet`, we used the improved version :cite:`He.Zhang.Ren.ea.2016*1` provided in model zoo (refer to exercises in :numref:`sec_resnet`).
+Specifying `pretrained=True` will automatically download and load the pre-trained model parameters on the ImageNet dataset.

 ```{.python .input  n=6}
 pretrained_net = gluon.model_zoo.vision.resnet18_v2(pretrained=True)